de4su/claw-local/README.md

 Your private AI agent that remembers conversations without leaking data.

 Run AI models locally with LM Studio and give them real capabilities with OpenClaw.
-Your AI can control your mouse, execute commands, access files, and automate tasks—all without sending data to the cloud.
+Your AI can control your mouse, execute commands, access files, and automate tasks.

 ## What You're Setting Up